 According to a study published in the Journal of General Internal Medicine, individuals who follow a vegan diet for approximately 18 weeks shed, on average, four pounds more than those who follow animal-based diets.
-While this fact is great for anyone looking to lose weight, conversion to a plant-based regimen and weight loss are not always synonymous.
+The beauty of the vegan diet is that there are no gimmicks involved, no hardcore caloric restriction, and no bonking from malnutrition in the middle of the afternoon.
+Plus, you can eat carbs (unrefined carbs, that is)!
+Follow these six tips to lose weight the healthy way, and save the animals and the planet while doing so.

 1. Weigh calories versus nutrient density